bluwy/tsconfig-grimoire/README.md

 - [`compilerOptions.rootDir`](https://www.typescriptlang.org/tsconfig/#rootDir)
 - [`compilerOptions.typeRoots`](https://www.typescriptlang.org/tsconfig/#typeRoots)

+Usually, these fields are specified with relative paths.
 Relative paths in these fields are resolved relative to the tsconfig file's directory, even if it's is extended by a root tsconfig.
 If it should be resolved relative to the root tsconfig instead, the paths should start with `${configDir}/`.
+Bare package specifiers (to reference npm packages) do not work here.

+Another special field that can accept paths is the [`compilerOptions.paths`](https://www.typescriptlang.org/tsconfig/#paths) field.
+However, this field resolves its paths differently compared to the other fields above.
+Particularly, relative paths are resolved relative to the [`compilerOptions.baseUrl`](https://www.typescriptlang.org/tsconfig/#baseUrl) field.
+See the [official `paths` resolution docs](https://www.typescriptlang.org/docs/handbook/modules/reference.html#paths) for more details.

 ## Compiler options computed defaults

 The `compilerOptions` have certain fields with defaults computed via other fields.
-While this is already documented in the [official docs](https://www.typescriptlang.org/tsconfig/), here is summary of all fields that have computed defaults:
+While this is already documented in the [official docs](https://www.typescriptlang.org/tsconfig/), here is direct list of all fields that have computed defaults:

 <!-- prettier-ignore -->
 | Option | Default |